SIT40516-Certificate IV in Commercial Cookery

 This qualification reflects the role of commercial cooks who have a supervisory or team leading role in the kitchen.
 They operate independently or with limited guidance from others and use discretion to solve non-routine problems.

-International students applying for this qualification either off-shore or on-shore will need satisfactory completion of the equivalent of Australian Year 11 or equivalent.
+Domestic/485 visa holders students applying for Certificate IV level will need satisfactory completion of the equivalent of Australian Year 11 or Certificate III or higher qualification.

 To enrol into this course with BLC, international students, applying either off-shore or on-shore, must satisfy one of the following requirements:

-All students will undertake pre-training review which aims to identify their training needs through questions on previous education or training, basic computing skills and interview conducted by BLC enrolment officer.
+All student will undertake pre-training review which aims to identify their training needs through questions on previous education or training, basic computing skills and interview conducted by BLC enrolment officer.

 Interview also aims to identify possible RPL opportunities.

 Through pre-training review student will demonstrate that they have necessary skills to successfully complete the course